MaayanLab/clustergrammer-docs/docs/getting_started.rst

 - interactive row/column categories
 - cropping

-Clustergrammer also have biology specific features including:
+Clustergrammer also have biology-specific features including:

 - mouseover gene (row) names to show the full name and description of a gene (through `Harmonizome`_)
 - find biological information (e.g. up-stream transcription factors) specific to your gene list using enrichment analysis through `Enrichr`_